-1. The bully (bullies) will be made to apologise.
-Other consequences may take place i.e. written apology, removal of privileges.

-2. If possible, the pupils will be reconciled and an attempt will be made to help the bully change their behaviour resulting in the difficulties being resolved to the acceptance of both parties.

-3. After the incident / incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.

-4. In the instance of cyber bullying the School may remove IT access to those children who are not using School IT resources in line with the E-Safety policy.

-5. At the discretion of the School, outside agencies may become involved.

-6. If necessary and appropriate, police will be consulted.

-7. In serious cases, fixed term or permanent exclusion will be considered by the Headteacher.
-If there is to be a formal exclusion the procedure is detailed in the Exclusions Pack 2015.
+- 1. The bully (bullies) will be made to apologise.
+Other consequences may take place i.e. written apology, removal of privileges. - 2.
+If possible, the pupils will be reconciled, and an attempt will be made to help the bully change their behaviour resulting in the difficulties being resolved to the acceptance of both parties. - 3.
+After the incident / incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place. - 4.
+In the instance of cyber bullying the School may remove IT access to those children who are not using School IT resources in line with the Online Safety policy. - 5.
+At the discretion of the school, outside agencies may become involved. - 6.
+If necessary and appropriate, police will be consulted. - 7.
+In serious cases, fixed term or permanent exclusion will be considered by the Headteacher.